The Nurse Residency Program:

 educators in the development of an individualized orientation

-The LMHS TOP’s main objective is to help transition the intern
+Lee Health's Nurse Residency Program's main objective is to help transition the

 nurse!
 The first year of practice can be a stressful time for

-new grads, so all participants in the TOP program will also be
+new grads, so all participants in the Nurse Resident Program will also be

-assigned an Intern Development Specialist (IDS) to ensure
+assigned an Resident Development Specialist (RDS) to ensure

 oversight of their development and to provide support and